oracle/weblogic-kubernetes-operator/docs-source/content/faq/oci-lb.md

 #### Requesting an OCI load balancer

-When your domain is created by the operator, a number of Kubernetes services are created by the operator, including one for the WebLogic Administration Server and one for each managed server and cluster.
+When your domain is created by the operator, a number of Kubernetes services are created by the operator, including one for the WebLogic Server Administration Server and one for each Managed Server and cluster.

 In the example below, there is a domain called `bobs-bookstore` in the `bob` namespace.
 This domain has a cluster called `cluster-1` which